FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/update.md

 {
-    "title": "Update",
+    "title": "Update Transfer CFT ",
     "linkTitle": "Update",
     "weight": "210"
 }This section describes how to update your Transfer CFT HP NonStop by applying a service pack.

 The procedure consists of installing a service pack over an existing Transfer CFT installation of the same version.
 The update procedure uses the same format as for an installation.

-If you are not familiar with the installation procedure, you may want to first read [Install Transfer CFT](../installation) .
+If you are not familiar with the installation procedure, you may want to first read [Install Transfer CFT](installation) .

 ## Procedure